-As we start to transform Oliver’s room from a nursery into a big boy room, we’ve decided to tackle it one project at a time.
-After completing the accent wall a few months ago, we let that soak in for a little while.
-Now we’re ready for another project in this space: hanging the curtains.
+This project was one of the first ones we did as we started to transform Oliver’s room from a nursery into a big boy room.
+We decided to tackle it one project at a time.
+After first completing the accent wall, we let that soak in for a little while.
+Then we were ready for another project in this space: hanging the curtains!

 Since both of the windows in this room are close to the adjoining walls, I immediately loved the idea of only using two curtain panels versus four.
 It all seems to balance out since the curtain rod made out of wooden closet rods and pipes stretches the length of the wall.
 So what do you say?
 Let me show you how you can create this in your own home!